 Susie Kocher is a natural resource advisor with University of California Cooperative Extension.
 She holds a Master’s degree in forest resources management from the University of Washington, Seattle and is a California Registered Professional Forester.
 She is involved in a variety of public outreach efforts for forest management research at the University of California and is a founder of the California Fire Science Consortium.
 She collaborates with fire protection agencies and University of Nevada Cooperative Extension in the Lake Tahoe Basin to coordinate Lake Tahoe Wildfire Awareness Week and the Living with Fire in the Lake Tahoe Basin program.
 Contact Susie at 530-542-2571 or [email protected].

-Sonya Sistare is the program coordinator and assistant to Ed Smith.
+Sonya Sistare is the program co-manager with Ed Smith.
 She also serves as the statewide coordinator for Nevada Wildfire Awareness Week.
 Sonya received her Bachelor of Business Administration in Marketing from the University of Nevada, Reno.
 She began working with the Living With Fire program in the fall of 2005 and was honored with a Bronze Smokey Bear, a national award for her wildfire threat reduction efforts in 2009.
-For any questions about the Living With Fire program, contact Sonya at 775-336-0271 or [email protected].
+For any questions about the Living With Fire program, contact Sonya at 775-887-2252 or [email protected].